 Filing your ITR through income tax e-filing is a straightforward process offering multiple benefits, from accuracy and convenience to faster processing.
 Leveraging tools such as an income tax calculator, along with claiming eligible deductions, can reduce tax liability effectively.
 Additionally, staying compliant with income tax filing deadlines and accurately reporting income and deductions ensures peace of mind and financial stability.

-This guide aims to simplify the e-filing journey, empowering taxpayers to manage their taxes efficiently.
+This guide aims to simplify what is the income tax return filing process, empowering taxpayers to manage their taxes efficiently.
 It can help them take advantage of available deductions, such as life insurance policy premiums and Section 80C benefits.
 With proper planning, you can optimise your tax outcomes and fulfil your tax obligations seamlessly.

 FAQs About Income Tax E-Filing